chjj/zest/README.md

 Zest was designed to be very concise while still supporting CSS3 selectors and remaining fast.
 For context, when compared to the well-known Sizzle engine:

-- Zest - around 400 lines, and ~170 semicolons.
+- Zest - ~400 lines, and ~190 semicolons.
 - Sizzle - 1413 lines and 413 semicolons.

 ## Benchmarks

-Each selector run 1000 times on Google Chrome 12 beta (ms):
+Each selector run 1000 times on Google Chrome 13 beta (ms):

     benchmarking: `header > h1` 1000 times.
     zest: 13